Football: Bayern Munich legend Augenthaler on modern-day defending, succeeding Beckenbauer and more

 The defender struck the ball with such power, precision and timing that it left the keeper with no chance and ended in the back of the net.
 That year, Augenthaler’s wonder strike earned him the Goal of the Season and Goal of the Decade accolades.

-Back in his playing days he was better known as Auge, a nickname that stemmed from his surname but more so in German in meant “the eye” – relating to his all-round ability to marshall the defence and also bomb forward to attack.
+Back in his playing days he was better known as Auge, a nickname that stemmed from his surname but more so in German it meant “the eye” – relating to his all-round ability to marshall the defence and also bomb forward to attack.
 Succeeding the legendary Franz Beckenbauer, he captained the side for seven seasons from 1984 to 1991, switching to a sweeper-defender (libero) during the twilight stages of his career.

 One of the most decorated players who featured in 404 appearances for The Bavarians, Augenthaler won seven Bundesliga titles, three DFB-Pokal crowns and was part of the West Germany squad that lifted the 1990 Fifa World Cup apart from reaching the finals of the European Cup twice.